ImageMagick/MagickCache/README.md

 `The Magick cache is a work in progress.
 Do not use the cache in production services until the version is at least 1.0.0.
 It is currently 0.9.2.
 The Magick Cache requires ImageMagick version 7.0.11-14 or above.`

-The Magick Cache stores and retrieves images (and other content) efficiently within milliseconds with a small memory footprint.
-In addition to images, you can store video, audio, and associated properties.
-The cache supports virtually unlimited content upwards of billions of images making it suitable as a web image service.
+The MagickCache provides methods and tools to cache images, image sequences, video, audio or metadata in a local folder.
+Any content is memory-mapped for efficient retrieval.
+Additional efficiences are possible by retrieving a portion of an image.
+Content can persist or you can assign a time-to-live (TTL) to automatically expire content when the TTL is exceeded.
+MagickCache supports virtually unlimited content upwards of billions of images making it suitable as a web image service.

 The Magick Cache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
 You'll now want to create the cache and populate it with images, video, and associated metadata.